fjpolo/SR-1_SoC/README.md

 ## Programming
 To program the system, you must first create a .mi file and then recreate the [DP_BSRAM8 file](CPU/Memory/gowin_dpb/dp_bsram8.v)
 The parameters to do so are as follows:
--Module Name: 	DP_BSRAM8
+- Module Name: 	    DP_BSRAM8
--Address Depth:	32768 (for both ports)
+- Address Depth:	32768 (for both ports)
--Data Width:		8 (for both ports)
+- Data Width:		8 (for both ports)
--Read Mode: 		Bypass
+- Read Mode: 		Bypass
--Write Mode:		Normal
+- Write Mode:		Normal
--Reset Mode:		Asynchronous
+- Reset Mode:		Asynchronous

 ## Synthesis
 This SoC was synthesised onto a [Sipeed Tang Nano 9k](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html).